MS-2019-Git/EIP4/README.md

 # EIP4
 Assignment2 :

-The strategy followed based on the 8 DNN codes:
+The strategy followed based on the given 8 DNN codes:
-1) No use of bias.Thus,added use_bias=False
+1) No use of bias.
+Thus,added use_bias=False
-2) The last convolution is sacrosanct.
+2) The last convolution layer is sacrosanct.
 Thus removed Batchnormation() and Dropout() from it.
-3) After training this network with batch_size=32 and epochs=20,i have observed each epoch run took 35s to 36s and for the 20th epoch, the acc=0.9995 , val_acc=0.9903  , which clearly states the problem of overfitting(OF).
+3) After training this network with batch_size=32 and epochs=20, have observed each epoch run took 35s to 36s and for the 20th epoch, the acc=0.9995 , val_acc=0.9903  , which clearly states the problem of overfitting(OF).

 Epoch 00020: LearningRateScheduler setting learning rate to 0.000424869.